mscott5861/UDP-Client-Server-in-Go/README.md

 ## Usage

+First and most importantly, <a href="https://golang.org/doc/install">install Go for your platform</a>.
+This project was built on v1.8.3.

 The server expects a single command line argument: its port number.
 It should be invoked as follows:

 ```sh